Board of Directors

 Math Teacher and Department Chair

 Mark Miller is a National Board Certified Teacher in Mathematics with a specialization in Early Adolescence.
 He is a mathematics teacher and department chair at Cheyenne Mountain Junior High School in Colorado.
 His leadership experiences include serving as a member of the Regional Advisory Committee for the Central region, as the 8th grade representative on the National Assessment Governing Board as a Member of the Executive Committee, as Vice Chair of Assessment Development Committee, Member of the Nominations Committee, New Member Orientation Co-Leader, and Strategic Vision Small Group Leader with the United States Department of Education.
-Plus, Mark served as a member of the NBPTS Global Diversity, Equity, and Inclusion Committee.
+In addition, Mark served as a member of the NBPTS Global Diversity, Equity, and Inclusion Committee.
 Other leadership experiences include serving as a liaison on the superintendent’s hiring committee in his school district, working in curriculum and instruction, working with culturally and linguistically diverse and gifted students, and serving as a math coach in his district.
 Mark is a multiple-time nominee for the Presidential Awards for Excellence in Mathematics and Science.
 In addition, he has presented at several education conferences, including the 2023 IES Math Summit, Colorado Council of Teachers of Math, Colorado NBCT Summit, and the National Council of Supervisors of Mathematics Conference.

 Toni